lucasferreira-tp/lucasferreira-tp/README.md

 ### Hi there 👋
 ---
 My name is Lucas Ferreira.
 I'm a transport planner and data analyst from Brazil, currently working on Transitar Consultoria and finishing a master's degree in transport planning.
-I just started this account, and I'll put things that I think be usefull in transportation planning and data analysis (or just cool things).
+I just started this account (since 2015, I've had another dedicated to private repositories), and I'll put things that I think be usefull in transportation planning and data analysis (or just cool things).

 ### Research and work interests :bus:
 ---